select node version

 pm2 flush (Clear logs)

-# stop nuxt app
+# stop nuxt apppm2 stop [app_name_or_id]

-# delete all process managed
+# delete all process managedpm2 delete all

 - To make sure app starts when reboot

-# test reboot server
+pm2 startup ubuntu# test reboot server

 reboot